North America Collaborative Robots Market Size and Share

 North America Collaborative Robots Market Analysis by Mordor Intelligence

-The North America collaborative robots market size stands at USD 2.56 billion in 2025 and is projected to reach USD 8.42 billion by 2030, registering a 26.89% CAGR.
+The North America collaborative robots market is expected to grow from USD 2.56 billion in 2025 to USD 3.23 billion in 2026 and is forecast to reach USD 10.26 billion by 2031 at 26.05% CAGR over 2026-2031.
 Reshoring incentives, ongoing labor shortages, and simplified human–robot interaction are converging to position the North America collaborative robots market as a structural pillar of regional manufacturing modernization.
 Federal grants covering up to 40% of qualified automation expenditures compress pay-back periods below 18 months, even for small and midsized enterprises.
 Tier-one automakers and semiconductor fabs are broadening orders beyond pilot cells, signaling that cobots have moved from experimentation to core capital-equipment budgets.
 Vendors, meanwhile, are embedding edge-AI controllers that learn tasks in hours rather than weeks, creating a recurring software revenue stream that may exceed hardware sales before decade-end.

 Key Report Takeaways